7 Tips to Ethically Swim With Elephants in Thailand (Can You?)

 We never saw where they lived or slept, or what their lives were like at night when the tourists went home, and the more anxious part of my mind can’t help but wonder if there’s a reason for that.

-Taking the mitigated risk that we would be contributing to mistreatment was one that we deemed worth it, but I would be lying if I said that I didn’t feel a little bit uncertain about our choice to see the elephants at all.
+At the time, taking the mitigated risk that we would contribute to animal mistreatment was one that we deemed worth it, but I would be lying if I said that I didn’t feel uncertain about our choice then and now.

 It certainly enriched our lives, but I doubt the elephants got much out of the day (other than a bunch of bamboo and a bath, but they could have had that without the gawking bipeds).